 Each year each yoga teacher must earn a minimum of 10 CPD points.
-Evidence is to be provided at renewal.
-See here for the CPD guidelines.
+You can read more about the CPD guidelines here.

-As CPD can also count towards upgrading membership level, teachers are advised to keep good records of all training undertaken, along with records of actual teaching experience gained.
+As CPD will count towards upgrading membership level, it is useful to keep good records of all training undertaken.

 NZ REPS (New Zealand Register of Exercise Professionals)

-All Yoga New Zealand members automatically become recognised as NZ REPs Registered Yoga Teachers.
-As part of the new relationship being developed through the Exercise Association of New Zealand and Yoga New Zealand – REPs Registration will now be included as a benefit of Yoga New Zealand Membership.
+REPs Registration is included as a benefit of Yoga New Zealand Membership.
 This means that all our members are automatically able to teach in fitness environments and premises.
 In addition, the REPs insurance is now available to Yoga New Zealand members.

 The REPs Insurance Covers: